-Quite often this aspect is not measured by organisations and hidden “opportunity costs” almost always prevail with QMS project implementations.
-You see more often than not, staff will be spending a fair amount of time implementing the QMS rather than their core duties.
+Quite often this aspect is not measured by a business and hidden “opportunity costs” almost always prevail with QMS project implementations.
+You see more often than not, employees will be spending a fair amount of time implementing the QMS process rather than their core duties.
 This can be quite expensive if say a highly paid line manager or senior engineer is involved in creating processes and documentation for ISO 9001.

 2. Acquisition of Skills and Knowledge

 Knowledge of implementing ISO 9001 certification will naturally be gained during implementation.
 However, there is an additional ISO 9001 certification cost arising from the need to maintain the quality management system by ensuring that employees possess the skills required to do so via training.
 Training costs can be high if formal off site courses are undertaken or more modest if skills are acquired by online training and use of relevant books on the subject.

 3. Using External Resource

 Depending on the size and skill base of your business, an organisation may require additional consultant resource to ensure smooth running of the QMS implementation project.
 If an organisation has limited knowledge of ISO 9001 accreditation cost impacts, insufficient numbers of employees or staff who lack experience in quality management projects, then additional external consultant resource to develop and assist with the implementation of ISO standards will be required.

 Expert outside consultants will ensure that implantation projects keep moving forward and ensure that the process implementation means that a business is not wasting time and resources on tasks like production of unnecessary audit documentation.